End of Life Care

 - During our initial phone interview, we will attempt to define goals for your pet.

-- During our in-home assessment, we will go over past history, current concerns, and perform an examination.
+- During our at-home assessment, we will go over past history, current concerns, and perform an examination.
 Lab work may be recommended (blood work, urine, fecal, and cultures).

 - It is best if all family members involved in the decision making process can be present.